 The Human Resources Department strives to provide the highest quality of service to city departments, employees and the citizens of Topeka.

-- Administration: Provides professional and technical assistance to city departments in all areas of human resources and employee relations issues
+- Administration: Provides professional and technical assistance to city departments in all areas of human resources, employee relations issues and HRIS business solutions

-- Employee Recruitment, Retention and Selection: Recruits, tests, and selects staff consistent with organizational needs
+- Employee Recruitment, Retention and Selection: Recruits, tests, and selects employees consistent with organizational needs

-- Employee Compensation and Classification: Administers the city's total compensation program and maintains an updated classification system
+- Employee Compensation and Classification: Administers the classification and compensation systems

-- Employee Evaluation: Maintains the performance appraisal system to maximize productivity and employee development
+- Employee Evaluation: Maintains the performance evaluation system to maximize productivity and employee development

-- Equal Employment Opportunity: Implements outreach activities to the community and administers city Equal Employment Opportunity Policy to ensure fair employment practices
+- Equal Employment Opportunity: Implements outreach activities to the community and administers the Equal Employment Opportunity efforts to ensure fair employment practices

 - Employee Service Award Program: Administers service award program